tinatmyiu/Case-Study---Private-Water-Trucking-in-Syria/README.md

 ```

 ## Data wrangling
-We will create 2 tables for examining the fuel cost of delivering water in private water trucking activies.
+We will create 2 tables for examining the fuel cost of delivering water in private water trucking activities.

 The 1st table 'fuel_water_cost' will contain ki_type of 'private_trucker' or 'private_owner'.
 4 variables needed for calculation of fuel cost (TRY) per a litre of water are extracted from the cleaned data.
 A new column 'delivery_volume_litre' is added to convert barrel unit to litre unit.
-An other new collumn 'fuel_delivery_costTRY_per_waterLitre' presents the fuel cost per liter of water (TRY/Litre).
+Another new collumn 'fuel_delivery_costTRY_per_waterLitre' presents the fuel cost per liter of water (TRY/Litre).
-Table 'fuel_water_cost' was cleaned agiin with na.omit() to remove NA value.
+Table 'fuel_water_cost' was cleaned again with na.omit() to remove NA value.

 ```r
 #Data wrangling